 Best Infant Swim Classes

 First-time swimmers at Aqua-Tots Swim Schools begin in the Tadpoles class, a 30-minute parent-child class for ages 4 months–1 year.
-In class, little fishies learn natural breath control and back floats while parents learn how to properly hold babies in the water.
-To make sure each baby gets plenty of instructor attention, classes maintain a strict student-instructor ratio of 4-to-1.
+Little fishies learn natural breath control and back floats while parents learn how to properly hold babies in the water.
 Monthly pricing begins at $84 for one lesson per week.

 Dallas-Fort Worth area; newbornnightingales.com